 Degradation and deforestation of the world's tropical forests are cumulatively responsible for about 10% of net global carbon emissions.
 In Sierra Leone, the serious and accelerating rate of deforestation is not only threatening biodiversity and ecosystem balance in the country but is also contributing to global climate change.
 In Freetown, the run-off water from the surrounding hills results in flooding and loss of property each year.

 By restoring vegetation and the forest, we are helping to combat global warming.
-We are also helping to reduce run off water from the hills.
+We are also helping to reduce runoff water from the hills.
 The trees will help to reduce landslides and rock slides that have resulted in the loss of life.
 Reforestation is essential for the overall health and quality of life of the community.
 Reforestation will benefit the local ecosystem by providing vegetation and restoring biodiversity.